Mining & FIFO Workers: Getting Life Insurance in High-Risk Jobs

 What If You're Declined?

-Step 1: Don't Panic - One Decline Isn't Final
+Step 1: Don't Panic.
+One Decline Isn't Final

 Different insurers have genuinely different appetites for mining risk.
 One decline doesn't mean all will decline.